Identity and access management

 Identity and Access Management defines the identity providers and accounts used for administrators of and subscribers to Citrix Cloud and its offerings.

 By default, Citrix Cloud uses the Citrix Identity provider to manage the identity information for all users in your Citrix Cloud account.
-You can change this to use Azure Active Directory or on-premises Active Directory.
+You can change this to use on-premises Active Directory, Active Directory plus token, or Azure Active Directory.

 Administrators use their identity to access Citrix Cloud, perform management activities, and install the Citrix Cloud Connector.